msink/kotlin-libui/docs/libui.ktx/-h-box/-init-.md

 `HBox()`

-Wrapper class for [uiBox](../../libui/ui-box.md) that stack its children horizontally.
+Wrapper class for [uiBox](../../libui/ui-box.md) - a container that stack its children horizontally.